THE RISE OF SLOW TRAVELING

 Slow travel incorporates the idea of traveling as a lifestyle.
 If you are working remotely, it is almost impossible to work and explore a new destination as a regular tourist on vacation.
 Odds are when you are on vacation, you have unlimited time to explore as you wish, but when you work and travel you need more time to be in a specific destination to make the most out of your time there since you will be living and working in this city after all.

 As a slow traveler, you also get a real feel for the place you are visiting.
 For example, it’s normal for everything to seem amazing when it is new to you, but after being somewhere for a while you grow used to the environment and get a real vibe for the location vs looking at it from your excited newbie perspective.
+There are countless nooks and crannies in any given city, and some towns offer more hidden gems than others.
+It takes digging around, getting a hot tip, and spending time immersing yourself somewhere to find those places.
+By traveling slowly, you can find the places where locals hang out and enhance your time there.

-How To Travel Slow
+How To Slow Travel on a Budget

--Start looking into inexpensive housing options such as coliving.
+Start looking into inexpensive housing options such as co-living.

 This can cover a lot of expenses and decrease the amount you need in your budget to go.
 If you volunteer with a company, you get experience and free amenities that would have cut into your adventure budget.
+ITH offers carious volunteer positions on World Packers for all of the hostel locations in California and Mexico.

--Figure out your number
+Figure out your number

 But it does take time to get used to a new place.
 Plan for that so you don’t stress yourself out and ruin your experience.

--Get a Job
+Get a Job

 See if there are some remote options or jobs that will allow you to get something in exchange that is not money.
 Getting free meals, for example, is a great way to minimize costs.